raspberrypilearning/comic-character/en/step_7.md

 --- /code ---

-The `isLightMode` variable is currently stored as a Boolean data type (true of false) so this has to be converted to a `string` data type.
+The `isLightMode` variable is currently held as a Boolean data type (true of false) so this has to be converted to a `string` data type.

-It is then stored as the value paired with the key "lightMode" in the localStorage.
+It is then held as the value paired with the key "lightMode" in the localStorage.

 --- /task ---